dyutibarma/monochrome/about.md

   </div>
   <div class="w3-col w3-container m8 l6">
     <h5>Why Green?</h5>
     <p>Studies show that green is associated with feelings of happiness, comfort, hope, excitement, and a general sense of peace.
-These are the main values I hold myself to in my professional and personal life.</p>
+These are the values I hold myself to in both professional and personal life.</p>
     <p>Reach out and I'll provide some complimentary links – coia.nac@gmail.com</p>
   </div>
   <div class="w3-col w3-container m2 l3">